SSRVodka/oh-edu-python/README.md

   - For example, to build the Python interpreter and its dependencies, simply run `./build-python.sh`;

   - To build Python packages, you must first complete the Python interpreter build, then download the corresponding source code before compiling.
-Relevant script: `./build-pypkg-xxx -d`.
+Relevant script: `./build-pypkg-xxx.sh`.
 Note:

 	- For OpenCV, you must also compile FFmpeg and first run `./build-pypkg-numpy-scipy.sh` to compile and install numpy into crossenv;